chanhosuh/resume/resume.md

   Mar 2018 - Feb 2019, *Senior software engineer in financial technology*
     - Re-architected loan syndication tech stack using domain-driven design.
     - Managed work items for a team of 4 and gathered requirements.
-    - As hands-on lead, wrote core Python libraries for event-sourced microservices communicating through RabbitMQ & REST, created Docker configurations, and set standards from code quality to Git workflow and CI.
+    - Wrote Docker files and core Python libraries for event-sourced microservices communicating via RabbitMQ, while setting standards from code quality to Git workflow and CI.

 - **MIO Partners** (McKinsey & Co subsidiary)\
   Mar 2016 - Feb 2018, *Quant developer for trading*
-    - Created Python-based portfolio management tools which are used interactively for analysis and as components in report-generation processes deployed in Docker containers.
+    - Created Python-based portfolio management tools used interactively for analysis and as components in report-generation processes deployed in Docker containers.
-    - Created and maintained daily trading opportunity charts reviewed by the CEO.
+    - Created and maintained daily trading opportunity charts reviewed by CEO.
 Data was processed from a variety of sources including emails and databases.
     - As project manager, gathered requirements for a web app (React JS and Python), coded back-end computations, and managed